microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 };
 ```

 ## Feedback

- If you have any feedback please file a GitHub issue here: https://github.com/microsoft/OpenAPI.NET/issues
+If you have any feedback please file a GitHub issue [here](https://github.com/microsoft/OpenAPI.NET/issues)
 The team is looking forward to hear your experience trying the new version and we hope you have fun busting out your OpenAPI 3.1 descriptions.